Updated: June 09, 2025

 Depending on which path you end up exploring with your broker, here are some factors that will impact the process and your ability to get the best rates:

-• Deposit loans: if you’re using a loan to pay for your deposit, the small number of lenders who are open to this will likely require a higher amount.
-So, you could need somewhere in the region of 25%.
+- Deposit loans: If you’re using a loan to pay for your deposit, the small number of lenders who are open to this will likely require a higher amount.
+So, you could need somewhere around 25%.

-• Government support: for some government assistance schemes, you will need to be a first-time buyer in order to qualify.
+- Government support: To qualify for some government assistance schemes, you will need to be a first-time buyer.
 This will be out of your control to a certain extent.
-But a skilled broker will be able to direct you towards any help and support that you may qualify for based on your specific situation.
+However, a skilled broker can direct you towards any help and support you may qualify for based on your specific situation.

-• Income and employment: whether you’re employed or self-employed will affect a lender’s assessment of you.
-If you’re self-employed, you’ll need to prove between at least 1-3 years worth of records and accounts.
+- Income and employment: whether you’re employed or self-employed will affect a lender’s assessment of you.
+If you’re self-employed, you’ll need to prove at least 1-3 years’ worth of records and accounts.

 Speak with a no deposit mortgage broker

-To get a mortgage with minimal or no deposit, your best chance of success is by using a specialist broker.
-Ideally one who has experience setting up mortgages with low amounts of upfront cash.
+Your best chance of success is to get a mortgage with minimal or no deposit by using a specialist broker—ideally one who has experience setting up mortgages with low upfront cash amounts.

 We offer a free, broker-matching service.